 \textit{Entanglement-assisted biCEP}---

 We can further generalize our study of biCEP protocols to the scenario where we are supplied with $m$ pure Bell states, which can be input to the entanglement purification circuit, but must remain unchanged at the end.
+We note that this scenario is closely related to the breeding protocol~\cite{bennett1996purification,bennett1996mixed}.
 Assuming the unilateral Pauli channel corresponding to the total state of certain $n$ BDS is $\mathcal{N}_P$, the total state of $m$ pure Bell states together with the $n$ BDS corresponds to another unilateral Pauli channel $\mathcal{N}_P'$ where the Kraus operators of $\mathcal{N}_P'$ are simply the Kraus operators of $\mathcal{N}_P$ tensored with $m$ identity operators.
 The scenario of entanglement-assisted biCEP is visualized in Fig.~\ref{fig:biCEP_entanglement_assist}.
 Note that multiplication relations and commutators between Pauli strings are unchanged if all relevant Pauli strings are tensored with with an equal number of identity operators.
 Therefore, the algebraic proofs of Proposition~\ref{thm:no_FP_biCEP} and Proposition~\ref{thm:No_NTFP} still apply to these scenarios with pure Bell state assistance for biCEP.
 Combining all the above results on biCEP, we have the following theorem. \begin{theorem}[No universal biCEP] There is no $n$-to-1 biCEP that is universal or non-trivially universal with ordered fidelity, when assisted by $m$ pure Bell states, $\forall\mathcal{S}\in\mathfrak{C}$, $\forall n\geq 2$, $\forall m>0$. \end{theorem}